Disclaimer: Nothing's mine.

 'Do I get any say in it?'
 Harry asked.

-Fleur wiggled her toes in the sunlight filtering through the willow leaves.
+Fleur wiggled her toes in the sunlight that filtered through the willow leaves.
 'You can choose.
 Hat or glasses.'

 He weighed it up.
 'Glasses.
 I'll always be able to wear them.
 I won't look as cute as you do in nice hats.'

 'Good choice.'
-She yawned again, then swung herself 'round on the branch and dropped her head into his lap; her beret flopped onto his thigh and her silver hair pooled over his legs and hung down from the branch.
+She yawned again, then swung herself 'round on the branch and dropped her head into his lap; her beret flopped onto his thigh and her silver hair pooled over his legs, hanging down from the branch.
 'If I fall asleep, don't let me fall out of the tree.'

 'I wouldn't.'
 Harry chewed his lip.
 'But I'm not sure I can catch you.'